-In most ordinary negligence cases, an actor is required to conform his or her conduct to a standard of objective behavior measured by what a reasonable person of ordinary prudence would or would not do under the same or similar circumstances.
+In most ordinary negligence cases, an actor is required to confirm his or her conduct to a standard of objective behavior measured by what a reasonable person of ordinary prudence would or would not do under the same or similar circumstances.
 Under the “reasonable person standard” in Colorado, the greater the risk, the greater the amount of care required to avoid injury to others.

 What constitutes reasonable care varies according to the degree of risk associated with the activity in question.
-An increased risk is therefore necessarily a prerequisite to imposing a higher degree of care on the defendant.
+The increased risk is therefore necessarily a prerequisite to imposing a higher degree of care on the defendant.

-Common Types of Negligence Claims in Colorado
+Common Types of Negligence Claims in Denver, Colorado

 Almost every form of personal injury is caused by the negligence of another person.
 Some of the most common negligence claims in Colorado can arise from: